 Below are examples of resources to use when skip tracing:

 - U.S. Postal Service: The post office’s database contains mailing addresses for people who have signed up for the USPS mail forwarding service.
 USPS may provide a forwarding address for individuals whose mail is labeled as “Do Not Forward, Return Service Requested.”
 Further investigation may lead to discovering that the individual is deceased or the property is vacant.

 - Obituaries: If the post office indicates the owner is deceased, Googling the person’s name, city, and the word “obituary” might surface an obituary with information about survivors.
 You can then Google those names (or use other skip techniques) to find out who’s in control of the property.

 - Social Media: Social media accounts can be useful in finding private or public information about an individual.
-If the individual has made their profile private, it will be more difficult to gather and verify information about them.
+If the individual has made their profile private, gathering and verifying information about them will be more difficult.
 Public posts, family pictures, and check-ins can reveal where they live and even their relatives’ names.
-It is also possible to directly message the individual depending on the platform and their privacy settings.
+Depending on the platform and their privacy settings, it is possible to directly message the individual.

 - Paid People Finders: Online people finder services simplify skip tracing by compiling people’s information for their customers.
 Some services require monthly subscriptions, while others offer individual reports.
-Depending on the website, users can directly search property, county, and court records.
-Examples of people finder services include Spokeo, BeenVerified, Whitepages, PeopleLooker, NeighborWho, and Intelius.
+Users can search property, county, and court records depending on the website.
+Examples of people-finder services include Spokeo, BeenVerified, Whitepages, PeopleLooker, NeighborWho, and Intelius.

-For more information on skip tracing techniques, read our article here.
+For more information on skip-tracing techniques, see our comprehensive guide here.